 Before getting into details, let’s define who are phlebotomy technicians and what do they do.
 Basically, phlebotomists are professionals who draw blood from patients.
 They can work either in federal or state hospitals, private practices, or laboratories.
 You can read more about types of techs, job settings, etc. here.

-First of all, let’s define who are phlebotomy technicians.
-Phlebotomists are people who draw blood from patients.
-They can work either in federal or state hospitals, private practices or laboratories.
-This is an entry-level medical career that is often considered as a step towards more complex jobs, like nursing assistant, registered nurse or even medical doctor.
-It allows you to understand whether working with patients is what you want to do further.
-Still, there are lots of phlebotomists who can’t imagine a better career, so it’s up to you.
-Now, let’s define clear goals you need to achieve in order to become a phlebotomist.
+This is an entry-level medical career that is often considered as a step towards more complex jobs, like nursing assistant, registered nurse, etc. It allows you to understand whether working with patients is what you want to do further.
+Still, there are lots of phlebotomy technicians who can’t imagine a better career, so it’s really up to you.

 Once you have completed a phlebotomy training program, you may want to become certified as well.
-Even though it’s not theoretically required to start practicing phlebotomy, on practice the vast majority of employers still want you to have it before starting to work.
-Also, more advanced certifications allow you to broaden the range activities you perform on a daily basis as a phlebotomist, and therefore, increase your salary.
+Even though certification it’s not a legal requirement in most states to start practicing phlebotomy, in reality, the vast majority of employers still want you to have it before getting to work.
+Also, more advanced certifications allow you to broaden the range of activities you perform on a daily basis as a phlebotomist, and therefore, can potentially increase your salary.

 In the United States, a range of organizations offer certifications in phlebotomy.

-Some states like California, Nevada and Louisiana require you to be certified in order to work as a phlebotomist.
-What is even more interesting about California, it’s also required that you are licensed.
+California, Louisiana, Nevada, and Washington, require you to be certified in order to work as a phlebotomist.
 But, it’s absolutely worth it.
-According to our survey here, California offers the highest phlebotomy salaries in the US.
+According to our survey, California offers the highest salaries in the US.